zama-ai/concrete/docs/user/explanation/quantization.md

 1. the quantization is done before the compilation; notably, the quantization is completely controlled by the user, and can be done by any means, including by using third party frameworks
 2. the quantization is done during the compilation (inside our framework), with much less control by the user.

-For the moment, only the second method is available in Concrete Numpy, but we plan to have the first method available in a further release, since it should give more freedom and better results to the user.
+For the moment, only the second method is available in **Concrete Numpy**, but we plan to have the first method available in a further release, since it should give more freedom and better results to the user.

-We detail the use of quantization within Concrete Numpy in [here](../howto/use_quantization.md).
+We detail the use of quantization within **Concrete Numpy** in [here](../howto/use_quantization.md).

 ## Resources